Good communication with your family and the health care team has a positive effect on your cancer journey.

 Your religious beliefs may be a source of strength and coping for you.
 Tell your health care team about any spiritual and religious needs and concerns you want them to know about.
 For more information, see Spirituality in Cancer Care.

-When your child has cancer, you will likely have questions about how serious the cancer is, and your child’s chances of survival.
+When your child has cancer, you will likely have questions about how serious the cancer is and your child's chances of survival.
 The likely outcome or course of a disease is called prognosis.
-Learning your child’s prognosis may be upsetting, but knowing this information can help you and your loved ones make decisions.
-Your child’s doctor is in the best position to talk with you about your child’s prognosis, if you want to know that information.
+Ask your child's cancer care team about your child's prognosis.
+Knowing this information can help you and your loved ones make decisions.
+No two people are alike, and responses to treatment can vary greatly.
+Your child's cancer care team is in the best position to talk with you about your child's prognosis.

-Studies show that children with cancer want to know about their illness and how it will be treated.
 The amount of information a child may want to know depends in part on their age.
 Most children worry about how their illness and treatment will affect their daily lives and the people around them.
-Studies also show that children have less doubt and fear when they are given age-appropriate information about their illness, even if it is bad news.
+Studies also show that children have less doubt and fear when they are given information they can understand about their illness, even if it is bad news.

 When a parent has cancer, the child may have high levels of distress.
 Children may also experience anxiety and distress when they see a sibling going through cancer therapy or dying.
 Children do better when family members or the health care team talk with them about what to expect and answer their questions.
 For ways to help teens cope and communicate when a loved one has cancer, see Support for Teens When a Family Member Has Cancer.

-A method of communication that is used frequently in medicine is eHealth. eHealth refers to the use of digital technology, such as home computers, mobile devices, and the Internet to seek and communicate health information. eHealth helps:
+A method to get health information that is used frequently in medicine is eHealth. eHealth refers to the use of digital technology, such as home computers, smart phones, and the Internet to find and send health information. eHealth helps:

 For more information from the National Cancer Institute about communication in cancer care, see the following: